 Using HWMonitor, you can monitor your GPU, including its temperature, voltage, fan speed, power, utilization, clock frequencies, capacities, and more for Windows 11/10.
-In addition to GPU, CPU temperature, SSD temperature, utilization, etc., can also be monitored.
+In addition to GPU, CPU temperature, SSD temperature and utilization, etc., can also be monitored.

-HWMonitor allows you to monitor GPU temperature by downloading and installing it on your computer.
-You can then launch the program and it will show you several real-time statistics about your hardware.
+This free software allows you to monitor GPU temperature by downloading and installing it on your computer.
+You can then launch the program and it will show you a number of real-time statistics about your hardware.

 Whenever you want to keep an eye on GPU temperature, you can download and run this free, handy software from here.

-The HWiNFO system information and diagnostic software system are designed for diagnostics, reporting, and monitoring of both DOS and Windows systems.
+The HWiNFO system information and diagnostic software system is designed for diagnostics, reporting, and monitoring of both DOS and Windows systems.